zowe/docs-site/docs/user-guide/install-zos.md

 You install the Zowe Application Framework, explorer server, and API Mediation Layer on z/OS.

+## Before you begin
-Before you install the runtime on z/OS, ensure that your environment meets the requirements.
-See [System requirements](systemrequirements.md).
+Before you start the installation on z/OS, ensure that your environment meets the requirements.
+For details, see [System requirements](systemrequirements.md).

+The user ID that is used to perform the installation must have authority to set the ``'-a'`` extattr flag, which requires at least read access to the BPX.FILEATTR.APF resource profile in the RACF CLASS.
+It is not essential for this access to be enabled before you run the `zowe-install.sh` script that installs Zowe on z/OS, but if not enabled then, it must be enabled before you run the `zowe-runtime-authorize.sh` script.

 ## Installing the Zowe runtime on z/OS